 For external keyboards, the combinations are different:

 - Full screenshots: Ctrl + F5

 - Partial screenshots: Ctrl + Shift + F5

-In each case you’ll get a small confirmation window that appears briefly on your screen to let you know the screenshot was successfully taken.
+In each case, you’ll get a small confirmation window that appears briefly on your screen to let you know the screenshot was taken successfully.